lgreski/datasciencectacontent/README.md

 ### Interesting R News and Blog Articles

 1. [R vs. Python: 2016 Survey of Software used for Data Science](http://bit.ly/2b827ey) Overview of results from a 2016 KDNuggets Software Poll, written by Gregory Piatetsky.
 The follow up article with expanded analysis is [What Big Data, Data Science, Deep Learning software goes together](http://bit.ly/2bFBPmW), also on [kdnuggets.com](http://bit.ly/2b83GcK).
+2. [R and Python vs. SAS vs. SPSS](http://bit.ly/2mJ3l6X) Jeroen Kromme's take on strengths and weaknesses of these languages, posted on [r-bloggers.com](http://r-bloggers.com).
 2. [Scaling R for Data Science](http://oreil.ly/2b8pQyR) August 2016 article by Federico Castanedo explaining three ways to scale R.
 3. [Lexical Scoping and Statistical Computing](http://bit.ly/2cmqAPy) Article by Robert Gentleman and Ross Ihaka at the University of Auckland describing how lexical scoping works, and why it is valuable in statistical computing.